Getting Started with Blazor SpeechToText in a Blazor WASM App

 }

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor SpeechToText component in your default web browser.
+The Syncfusion® Blazor SpeechToText component will be rendered in your default web browser.

 Blazor SpeechToText Component

-The SpeechToText component requires an internet connection and using a browser that supports SpeechRecognition from the Web Speech API.
+The SpeechToText component requires an internet connection and a browser that supports the SpeechRecognition Web Speech API.

 @using Syncfusion.Blazor.Inputs